statOmics/bookdown2dodona/README.md

 This will place the compiled book in a folder named `book_md` and the Dodona files in `Dodona_md`.

+Alternatively, the source and output directories can be defined manually.
 Some other examples:
 ``` r
 compileB2D(source_dir='your/bookdown/files/', output_dir='your/dodona/files/')